 By inviting AS Recycling in to do a workshop on recycling, UCEN staff can learn about and discuss many recycling topics including the ones mentioned above.
 This can also provide an opportunity for UCEN staff to give feedback on the departments recycling program.

 Furthermore, the infrastructure in the office can also be improved to support this endeavor.
 During the department walkthrough, PACES noticed that many of the recycling bins and trash bins were not paired next to each other.
 Occupants tend to use the waste management system most effectively when; all of the options are present each time they go to dispose of an item.
 When not all options are available, employees may throw recyclables in the landfill bin rather than finding a more inconveniently located recycling bin.
 Therefore it is important to always have a pair of trash and recycling cans -- one solely dedicated to recycling and the other for trash.
 It is also important to maximize signage visibility so that material is placed in its designated location.
-PACES will provide the department with signage to assist staff when choosing whether to recycle or dispose of paper, wrappers, and other products
+PACES will provide the department with signage to assist staff when choosing whether to recycle or dispose of paper, wrappers, and other products.

 Water